Robert-McGinley/de4dot-Installer/README.md

 The installer supports *Windows XP* and greater as long as a minimum of *.NET 2.0* is installed. ***Whether de4dot will work on older platforms or not has not been tested, nor will it be.
 YMMV.***

+Currently, de4dot-Installer is created with *Advanced Installer v10.6* Visual Studio plugin.
+A pure MSI/WIX installer is planned for the future.

 ## Features ##

 By default the installer provides the following: